skynettx/raptor/README.md

  macOS: ~/Library/Application Support/Raptor/
 ```
 The config file `SETUP.INI` and the save files are also loaded and saved in these folders.
-On other systems that are not officially supported, the Raptor directory is used for loading and writing the config file and the save files.
+On other systems that are not officially supported, the Raptor directory is used for loading and saving the config file and the save files.
 Copy the `raptor.exe` (Windows) or `raptor` (Linux or macOS) from build directory to Raptor directory.
 For MIDI support over TinySoundFont copy the soundfont `TimGM6mb.sf2` from `include\TimGM6mb\` to Raptor directory.
 Under Windows copy the file `SDL.dll` from `include\SDL2-devel-2.28.2-VC\SDL2-2.28.2\lib\x86\` for 32 bit installation or for 64 bit installation from